beacoder/gptel-agent-loop/README.md

 Agent execution harness for `gptel-agent`.

-`gptel-agent-harness` improves the reliability of gptel agent sessions by providing two execution supervisors:
+`gptel-agent-harness` improves the reliability of gptel agent sessions by providing three execution supervisors:

 1. **Completion supervision**